mirjanacale/Mollavie/README.md

 - Only superusers (admin) can access the Django admin interface to manage products, orders, and users.
 - Regular users are restricted from accessing admin-only features or pages.
-- Direct URL access to restricted views (e.g., /admin/) redirects unauthorized users.
+- Direct URL access to restricted views (e.g., /admin/) redirects unauthorized user

 ## Features

-- Browse original art and prints
+- Browse original art and prints with responsive design.
-- User registration and profile management
+- User registration, login and profile management.
-- Shopping cart and checkout with Stripe integration
+- Shopping cart and checkout with Stripe integration.
-- Order history and profile management for users
+- Orders created **only after successful payment**; cancelled payments automatically return stock and discard unpaid orders.
+- Staff‑only dashboard for adding, editing and deleting products and categories.
+- Category filter buttons on the Gallery page.
-- Custom error pages (400, 403, 404, 500)
+- Custom 400/403/404/500 error pages.
-- Responsive design for all devices
-- Admin panel for product and order management
+- Admin panel (superuser) for managing all models.
+- Newsletter signup form in the footer (stores unique emails).

 - **Category filtering** – the gallery page now shows filter buttons for each category (e.g., *Abstract*, *Landscape*, *Portrait*).
 Users can click a category to see only the artworks in that category.
 - **Staff admin dashboard** – added a secure `/admin-dashboard/` page.
 Staff users (`is_staff=True`) can view, add, edit, and delete products and categories in a friendly interface.
 Non‑staff users receive a 403 Forbidden response.